sjentsch/lsjDocs/Ch17/Ch17_Epilogue_2.rst

    clustering (also referred to as classification), in which you want to organise all of your items into meaningful groups, such that similar items are assigned to the same groups.
-A lot of clustering is unsupervised, meaning that you don’t know anything about what the groups are, you just have to guess.
+A lot of clustering is unsupervised, meaning that you do not know anything about what the groups are, you just have to guess.
 There are other “supervised clustering” situations where you need to predict group memberships on the basis of other variables, and those group memberships are actually observables.
 Logistic regression is a good example of a tool that works this way.
-However, when you don’t actually know the group memberships, you have to use different tools (e.g., k-means clustering).
+However, when you do not actually know the group memberships, you have to use different tools (e.g., k-means clustering).
    There are even situations where you want to do something called “semi- supervised clustering”, in which you know the group memberships for some items but not others.
 As you can probably guess, clustering is a pretty big topic, and a pretty useful thing to know about.

--  **Causal models.** One thing that I haven’t talked about much in this book is how you can use statistical modelling to learn about the causal relationships between variables.
+-  **Causal models.** One thing that I have not talked about much in this book is how you can use statistical modelling to learn about the causal relationships between variables.
 For instance, consider the following three variables which might be of interest when thinking